dellsystem/dellsystem.github.io/tech.md

 ### On worker power within the industry

+* Ben Tarnoff for The Guardian: [Can Silicon Valley workers rein in big tech from within?](https://www.theguardian.com/commentisfree/2018/aug/09/silicon-valley-tech-workers-labor-activism)
 * Alex Press for Vox: [How Silicon Valley workers are revolting against Trump’s immigration policy](https://www.vox.com/the-big-idea/2018/6/25/17500620/family-separation-policy-border-silicon-valley-microsoft-google-amazon)
 * Me for Notes From Below:
 	* [The case for building worker power at Microsoft](http://www.notesfrombelow.org/article/building-worker-power-at-microsoft)